Purcellville Library celebrates its 85th birthday Saturday, Oct. 7

 Chamber Classic

-On Monday, August 19, 2024, the 42nd Annual Chamber Classic will be held at The Club at Creighton Farms.
-This event has been Loudoun County’s premier business golf tournament for four decades.
-The Chamber Classic offers our sponsors tremendous marketing exposure and an incomparable day of golf on this Jack Nicklaus-designed course.
-View the Event Page
+This event has been Loudoun County’s premier business golf tournament for over four decades.
+The Chamber Classic offers our sponsors tremendous marketing exposure and an incomparable day of golf.
+More Info Coming Soon

 Small Business Awards

-For 30 years, the Loudoun Small Business Awards have been the most prestigious honors celebrating the best small businesses, entrepreneurs, and nonprofit organizations in our Loudoun community.
-We hope you join us in the Fall of 2024 to congratulate finalists and winners in 9 categories, including the top prize, at the 2024 Small Business of the Year.
+For 30 years, the Loudoun Small Business Awards have been the most prestigious honors celebrating our Loudoun community’s best small businesses, entrepreneurs, and nonprofit organizations.
 Winners are announced in front of a live audience of Loudoun’s top business and community leaders.
-Stay tuned for 2024 Event Info!
-2023 Event Photos
+2025 Information Coming Soon

 Valor Awards

-On April 18th, the Loudoun Chamber honored 118 of our community’s real-life heroes, including several truly heroic citizens, for their courageous, often lifesaving actions at the 39th Annual Loudoun County Valor Awards.
-Event Photos
+In April of 2025, the Loudoun Chamber celebrated 40 years of honoring our community’s real-life heroes, including several truly heroic citizens, for their courageous and often lifesaving actions.
+Stay tuned for 2026 information

 State of the Loudoun Market

 The Loudoun real estate market has rarely experienced the number of challenges and opportunities it does today.
 It is difficult to make sense of these current market conditions and their impact on economic conditions.
-On June 26, 2024, the Loudoun Chamber is bringing together the region’s top economic and real estate experts to examine how the economic and cultural forces influencing this market will impact your business.
+In 2025, the Loudoun Chamber will bring together the region’s top economic and real estate experts to examine how the economic and cultural forces influencing this market will impact your business.
+Stay tuned for more information.